Spine Surgeons conducting surgery for Cervical Foraminal Stenosis

 Non-Surgical Treatment:

-A successful treatment plan often integrates multiple condition-specific therapies to address factors at every level.
-Initial efforts focus on reducing the spinal curve structurally through targeted therapies and adjustments.
-As structural improvements are made, the focus shifts to strengthening the core muscles to support and stabilize the spine effectively.
+A strong treatment plan combines therapies tailored to the condition.
+Initially, efforts aim to reduce the spine’s curve through targeted therapies and adjustments.
+Next, the focus shifts to strengthening core muscles to support and stabilize the spine effectively.

 Role of Bracing

-Each treatment strategy is customized, ensuring that it aligns with the patient’s unique needs and promotes the best possible outcome.
+Each treatment plan is customized, ensuring it fits the patient’s unique needs and delivers the best possible results.

 Surgical Treatment: